Table of Contents

 What Dog Supplements for Dry Skin

 A lot of dog owners out there face the problem of dry skin with their pooches.
-If the skin of your buddy is dry, he will start itching – eventually it will result in hair loss and irritated skin.
-The fact of the matter is, he does not know that scractching can make matters worse.
+If the skin of your buddy is dry, he will start itching – eventually, it will result in hair loss and irritated skin.
+The fact of the matter is, he does not know that scratching can make matters worse.
 Removing the scratching from the equation, he may start to heal.
-Although dogs have a tendency to scratch themselves, doing it often can be an indication of skin issues, or fleas.
+Although dogs have a tendency to scratch themselves, doing it often can be an indication of skin issues or fleas.
 To get rid of fleas, use one of these top-rated flea shampoos for dogs.

 The root cause of dry skin is usually an improper diet.
 When the diet of your pup is not up to scratch, and not full with the nutrients necessary to maintain a healthy and shiny coat, the dog may come up with a number of skin issues; that includes dry skin.
-The nutrients that are necessary to maintain a healthy skin of your dog are discussed below.
+The nutrients that are necessary to maintain the healthy skin of your dog are discussed below.

 Omega 3 Fatty Acids

 Inflammation is the main reason for dry or even itchy skin in dogs.
 One thing that most of us know about the Omega 3 fatty acids, is that they are rated pretty high in terms of their anti-inflammatory properties.

 What the digestive Enzymes do, is that they break down the food that your canine intakes and makes it easier for him to digest.
 If your dog is enjoying a fully enriched diet with all the necessary nutrients in it, but if he is not able to digest them, that enriched diet becomes useless.
 This is where a digestive enzyme comes in handy, and will help with the itchy skin condition of your pup.